Mo Salah: Liverpool leave forward out of squad to face Inter Milan but he avoids disciplinary action over comments

 His omission comes just two days after he gave an explosive interview following the 3-3 draw with Leeds, claiming he had been "thrown under the bus", had no relationship with boss Arne Slot and that Saturday's match with Brighton could be his final game at Anfield.

-The 33-year-old trained on Monday ahead of the Inter Milan match, but he will not travel to Italy.
-Liverpool believe a brief period away from selection for Salah is in the best interests of everyone.
+The 33-year-old trained on Monday ahead of the Inter Milan match, but has not travelled to Italy.

 - Salah outburst cannot mask poor form - but Slot also to blame for decline